A Discography of Beethoven Rarities

 In many cases, these LPs and CDs are out of print, making a truly complete Beethoven collection a task for the determined if not foolhardy.
 The principal exceptions are the CDs issued by our good friends at Monument Records, who have valiantly kept many rare recordings of Beethoven compositions in print, often collaborating with The Unheard Beethoven for obtaining scores and background information.
 Monument’s CDs can be ordered directly from their website.
 Otherwise, we are unable to help in tracking down copies of any materials on these lists, beyond the links provided.
 We also respect the intellectual property of others, so please do not contact us requesting copies.
 We would appreciate any corrections or additional information which can be provided on these or other elusive recordings, at email@example.com or firstname.lastname@example.org.

-Many thanks are due to Frank en Janneke, to Leon Krejci, to Vincent Chang, to Rob Ritchie, to Gerald Dault, and to James F. Green of Monument Records, who provided recording data on several of the entries within.
+Many thanks are due to Frank en Janneke, to Leon Krejci, to Vincent Chang, to Rob Ritchie, to Gerald Dault, to Holger Hilsenitz, and to James F. Green of Monument Records, who provided recording data on several of the entries within.